jundalisay/spblist/content/en/research/hegel/spirit/part-c/section-5d.md

 It can no longer know whether what seems to have being per se is not a chance accident.
 What bears the impress of a confused or immature feeble structure, barely evolving from the stage of elementary indeterminateness, cannot claim even to be described.

-{{< s v='2446' >}} While this seeking and describing seem to be concerned merely with things, we see that in point of fact it does not continue in the form of sense-perception.
+{{< s v='2446' >}} This seeking and describing seem to be concerned merely with things.
+Yet we see that it does not continue in the form of sense-perception.

 Rather, what enables things to be known is more important for description than the range of sense properties still left over, qualities which, of course, the thing itself cannot do without, but which consciousness dispenses with.

 Through this distinction into what is essential and what is unessential, the notion rises out of the dispersion of sensibility, and knowledge thereby makes it clear that it has to do at least quite as essentially with its own self as with things.

 This twofold essentiality produces a certain hesitation as to whether what is essential and necessary for knowledge is also so in the case of the things.
 On the one hand, the qualifying “marks” have merely to serve the purpose of knowledge in distinguishing things inter se; on the other hand, however, it is not the unessential quality of things that has to be known, but that feature in virtue of which they themselves break away from the general continuity of being as a whole, separate themselves from others and stand by themselves.